MicrosoftDocs/Console-Docs/docs/classic-vs-vt.md

 Some of the Windows Console APIs provide low-level access to the input and output buffers or convenience functions for interactive command-lines like aliases and command history programmed within the console subsystem and host environment, instead of within the command-line client application itself.
 This is in contrast to other platforms where both the memory of the current state of the application and convenience functionality is the responsibility of the command-line utility or shell itself.

 While the Windows way of handling this responsibility in the console host and API makes it quicker and easier to write a command-line application with these features and without responsibility of remembering drawing state or handling editing convenience features, it makes it nearly impossible to connect those activities remotely across platforms, versions, or scenarios due to variations in implementations and availability.
 It also makes the final interactive experience of these Windows command-line applications completely dependent on the console host's implementation, priorities, and release cycle.

+For example, advanced line editing features like syntax highlighting and complex selection are only possible when a command-line application handles editing concerns itself.
+The console could never have enough context to fully understand these scenarios in a broad manner like the client application can.

 By contrast, other platforms handle these activities and virtual terminal communication itself through reusable client-side libraries like [readline](https://tiswww.case.edu/php/chet/readline/rltop.html) and [ncurses](https://invisible-island.net/ncurses/ncurses.html).
 The final terminal is only responsible for displaying information and receiving input through that bidirectional communication channel.